Tips for staying safe as a uni student in London

 While Londoners are generally friendly, it’s important you are vigilant if you are approached by strangers.
 Students and tourists are often targeted by scammers and pickpockets, so be cautious of any offers or deals that seem too good to be true and avoid giving out personal information.

-If you feel uncomfortable about any activity in or nearby the hall, please report it immediately to your hall staff or the security team.
+• If you feel uncomfortable about any activity in or nearby the hall, report it immediately to your hall staff or the security team.

-If you have an urgent issue relating to your accommodation outside of normal office hours, please call the building reception who will contact the UAL out of hours accommodation team.
+• If you have an urgent issue relating to your accommodation outside of normal office hours, call the your halls 24/7 phone number.

-Strut Safe is a free UK wide number that allows you to talk to a volunteer should you find yourself in a situation when walking home late at night alone.
+• Strut Safe is a free UK wide number that allows you to talk to a volunteer if you're walking alone late at night.
 The person is not police but can keep you company and track your location should anything go wrong and tell authorities.

 📌 Remember: